-To add text to the Ø 14 mm dimension stating that this description applies to "4 holes," select the Edit Text tool from the menu browser.
-The Text Formatting tab and a text box will appear.
-Go to the end of the line that contains the 14.0, and hit ENTER to start a new line.
+To add text to the Ø 14 mm dimension stating that this description applies to "4 holes," Double-click the 14 mm dimension label.
+The Text tab and a text box will appear.
+Go to the end of the line that contains the 14.0 and hit ENTER to start a new line.
 Type "4 holes" and then close the text editor.